Continuing legal education

 Continuing legal education (CLE), also known as mandatory or minimum continuing legal education (MCLE) or, in some jurisdictions outside the United States, as continuing professional development, consists of professional education for attorneys that takes place after their initial admission to the bar.
-Within the United States, U.S. attorneys in many states and territories must complete certain required CLE in order to maintain their U.S. licenses to practice law.
+Within the United States, attorneys in many states and territories must complete certain required CLE in order to maintain their U.S. licenses to practice law.
 Outside the United States, lawyers in various jurisdictions, such as British Columbia in Canada, must also complete certain required CLE.
 However, some jurisdictions, such as the District of Columbia and Israel, recommend, but do not require, that attorneys complete CLE.